Music of Brazil: Northeastern Music

-North eastern music is a generic term for any popular music from the large region of Northeastern Brazil, including both coastal and inland areas.
+Northeastern music is a generic term for any popular music from the large region of Northeastern Brazil, including both coastal and inland areas.
 Rhythms are slower and are derived from guitars instead of percussion instruments like in the rest of Brazil—in this region, African rhythms and Portuguese melodies combined to form maracatu and forró.
-Most influentially, the area around the state of Pernambuco, the home of frevo and maracatu.
+Most influentially, the area around the states of Pernambuco and its neighboring states.